 We had already trekked for 5 hours around Krabi towns main sites and river front in the heat, and the thought just popped into my head “lets go and tackle stair hell”.
-This sounded a good idea at the time little knowing what was ahead of us and what punishment I was ready to put my butt & thighs through, let alone my favourite T-shirt of the moment.
+This sounded a good idea at the time, little knowing what was ahead of us.
+Nor the punishment I was ready to put my butt & thighs through, let alone my favourite T-shirt of the moment.

-Tiger Temple or aka Wat Tham Suea is a Buddhist temple at the top of 1237 steps of the 600 metre high temple mountain and is a 15 minute taxi ride from Krabi town.
-We negotiated with a taxi driver and agreed on a price for the return trip of 400 baht (while he waited for 2 hours in his air-con 4×4) and entered the site that also houses various other temples including the newly built Chedi Tower.
-The whole area is considered by Thais as a sacred place and Buddhist monks make pilgrimage from across Thailand to visit.
+Tiger Cave temple or aka Wat Tham Suea is a Buddhist temple at the top of 1237 steps of the 600 metre high temple mountain.
+It’s a 15 minute taxi ride and situated 3km outside of Krabi Town.
+We negotiated with a taxi driver and agreed on a price for the return trip of 400 baht (while he waited for 2 hours in his air-con 4×4) and entered the site.
+This also houses various other temples including the newly built Chedi Tower.
+The whole area is considered by Thai’s as a sacred place and Buddhist monks make pilgrimage from across Thailand to visit.